wp-plugins/easy-publisher/readme.txt

 == Frequently Asked Questions ==

-Q: "Why is Easy Publisher good for me?"
+Q: How does Easy Publisher save time?
-A: It can save you the hassle of having to scroll up to the top of the page you are editing to access the Preview, Update, or Publish buttons.
-It also shows you the title of the page you are editing in the Admin bar.
+A: By adding view, preview, and update links to the floating admin bars in WordPress, Easy Publisher allows you to more quickly edit content without the constant need to scroll up the page to find the links in the standard WordPress interface.
+TLDR: You don’t have to scroll so much.

+Q: What if I don’t need all the links Easy Publisher adds to the admin bar?
+A: Just click “Settings” -> “Easy Publisher” to turn on and off links and features with Easy Publisher.
+It’s super easy!

+Q: Is there a premium version of Easy Publisher?
+A: Nope.
+Easy Publisher and all the great features are 100% free.
+Easy Publisher was created and supported by Marketing Clique a well known WordPress development firm.
+Enjoy!

+== Screenshots ==

+`/assets/screenshot-1.png`

+`/assets/screenshot-2.png`

+`/assets/screenshot-3.png`

 == Changelog ==

 = 1.0.0 =
-*   First release
+2014.08.22 - First release

 == Upgrade Notice ==

 There is no need to upgrade just yet.

-== Screenshots ==

-Screenshots of this plugin can be found TODO .